ontodev/droid/README.md

 - `:site-admin-github-ids` is a hash-set of github userids who are considered site administrators.
 - `:github-app-id` is the ID of the GitHub App to use for authentication
 - `:pem-file` is the file, relative to DROID's root directory, containing the private key to use for authenticating with the GitHub App
 - `:push-with-installation-token` If set to true, then pushes to GitHub will use an installation token provided through the GitHub App for the repo.
 Otherwise pushes will use the user's user access token (which is also authenticated via the GitHub App).
+Note that if `:local-mode` is set to true, the personal access token will be used in lieu of the installation token.
 - `:cgi-timeout` is the maximum number of milliseconds that a CGI script is allowed to run.
 - `:log-file` is the file (relative to DROID's root directory) where the log will be written to.
 If it is nil then log is written to `STDERR`.
 - `:remove-containers-on-shutdown` set this to true if you would like to clean up docker containers whenever the server shuts down.
 Note that even without this flag set, docker containers will be *paused* on server shutdown.